DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 After all, it is a waste of time, people and resources."

 Tsekhman wondered what was the meaning behind these words:
-By [battle], did he mean their fight against the foreign gods?
+By [battle], did he mean their fight against the sidhes?
 After pondering for a short while, staff officer Tsekhman carefully said:

 "Your Majesty is an excellent commander.